 When you kiss you give or you take

-In that kind of neighborhood, kids discuss what they can become when they grow up — always reaching the conclusion that it won’t matter much as long as they get to move away from their grimy neighborhood.
+In that kind of neighbourhood, kids discuss what they can become when they grow up — always concluding that it won’t matter much as long as they get to move away from their grimy neighbourhood.

-After a major scandal in Dylan’s house, during which he hits his father in order to protect his mother, he tries to run for his life, but would not have been able to go far if it was not for the neighborhood girl, Kylie, who heard the screams from her bedroom windows.
+After a major scandal in Dylan’s house, during which he hits his father to protect his mother, he tries to run for his life but would not have been able to go far if it was not for the neighbourhood girl, Kylie, who heard the screams from her bedroom windows.
 Finding themselves in big trouble, Kylie and Dylan decide to run away and attempt to make it on their own.

-Viewers can’t help but notice the Director’s playing with the photographic properties of the shots — their tone set by the usage of colors which sets the mood in the film.
-The first and last scenes are shot in black and white, with a creative shift to bright colors occurring when the young protagonists embark on their journey full of hopes for a change to a better life.
+Viewers can’t help but notice the Director’s playing with the photographic properties of the shots — their tone is set by the usage of colours which sets the mood in the film.
+The first and last scenes are shot in black and white, with a creative shift to bright colours occurring when the young protagonists embark on their journey full of hopes for a change to a better life.

 Kisses is the third film directed by Lance Daly.
-Both of his previous works The Halo Effect (2004) and Last Days in Dublin (2001) share similar settings and one can even easily draw a parallel between the main idea in Kisses (getting away from the mundane suburban life) and the personage in the Last Days in Dublin (2001), who is also embarking on a coming of age journey to world and self discovery.
-More detailed analysis of the film may link it to masterpieces such as the French Les Diables, or the Ken Loach film, Kes.
+Both of his previous works The Halo Effect (2004) and Last Days in Dublin (2001) share similar settings and one can even quickly draw a parallel between the main idea in Kisses (getting away from the mundane suburban life) and the personage in the Last Days in Dublin (2001), who is also embarking on a coming of age journey to world and self-discovery.
+More detailed analysis of the film may link it to masterpieces such as the French Les Diables or the Ken Loach film Kes.

-Usage of slow motion in the last scenes emphasizes the undecidability of a final resolution for the young protagonists – sending them back to their own stygian world.
-The acting performances, the coming of age story and the clever use of color might have resulted in a four star rating for the film.
+Usage of slow-motion in the last scenes emphasizes the undecidability of a final resolution for the young protagonists – sending them back to their stygian world.
+The acting performances, the coming of age story, and the clever use of colour might have resulted in a four-star rating.
 However, most viewers will recall too many films with a similar plot, which hardly makes Kisses a film with an original plot resulting in a final rating of 3 stars from theskykid.com.

 Official Trailer :